utahjohnnymontana/DVD-Rip-Prep/README.md

 * Convert 30FPS interlaced video to 30FPS progressive video
 * Convert 25FPS PAL (interlaced or progressive) to 24FPS progressive video

-These conversions should give you a file with a consistent frame rate and no introduced stutters that can be processed in TVAI without resorting to an interlaced method.
+These conversions should give you a file with a consistent frame rate, and no introduced stutters, that can be processed in TVAI without resorting to an interlaced method.

 There is another feature that is still in progress, but works in many cases: